 - Divergent goals: When a couple does not share financial goals, secrecy is bound to seep in.
 For instance, one partner wants to spend on clothes, lavish holidays, partying, dining out whereas the other wants to save every penny for a secure future

 - Guilt: Let’s say the money is already tight and one partner splurges on something that the other will view as an extravagance, the likelihood of covering up such transactions becomes high.
-Before you know it, keeping money secrets from your spouse can become a pattern
+Before you know it, keeping money secrets from your spouse becomes a pattern

 - Addiction: Addiction of any kind, be it alcohol, drugs, gambling or even shopping, costs a pretty penny.
 Often, the addict sees lies and deception as the only way of covering their tracks.
 On the other hand, the non-addict partner may start hiding money from their partner to save themselves from financial distress